wso2-attic/identity-test-integration/scenario25/README.md

 1. SimpleStockQuoteService is up and runing in axis2Server.
 2. EI is up and running.
-3. Upload the capp to WSO2 EI. (please find the committed capp at: https://github.com/isuruuy429/Files)
+3. Upload the capp to WSO2 EI. (please find the capp at apps folder)
 4. SimpleStockQuoteService is secured with a proxy.
 The proxy endpoint: https://localhost:8243/services/criticalillnessproxy
 5. Create two users in EI. sol25user(permitted user - sol25role) and fUser1(non permitted user - Finance)